YDX-2147483647/scoop-bucket/README.md

 A personal bucket for [Scoop][scoop], the Windows command-line installer.

+> [!NOTE]
+> Typst tools in this bucket are deprecated in favor of those in [typst-community/scoop-bucket](https://github.com/typst-community/scoop-bucket).

 ## How do I install these manifests?

 After manifests have been committed and pushed, run the following: